 DYING BATTERY EFX

 Most of my circuit ideas begin on a breadboard, where every component can be shifted or swapped and nothing is too precious to risk.
 It is the perfect place to test how a design behaves when starved.
-The oscilloscope and circuit simulators helps, but it rarely captures the part that matters most to me.
-The beauty is in the way the circuit feels and responds when I listen, not just in the shapes on the screen.

-During one of these sessions I was working on a six-band graphic equalizer built around gyrators.
+During one of these sessions I was working on a six-band graphic equalizer built around gyrators “inductor simulation”.
 Instead of dropping the voltage across the entire circuit, I decided to reduce the voltage only to the op-amps responsible for shaping the EQ bands while keeping the input and output stages at full voltage.
 This approach preserved the overall gain structure while pushing the heart of the circuit into a fragile, unstable operating region.
 The results were instantly inspiring.

-While experimenting with that EQ, I also introduced its internal feedback loop, and this is where the behavior became even more interesting.
+While experimenting, I also introduced its internal feedback loop, and this is where the behavior became even more interesting.
 Under normal operating conditions, the feedback would simply reinforce certain frequencies or push the system toward self-oscillation.
 But with the op-amps voltage starved, they no longer had the headroom or current capacity to respond cleanly.
 The feedback demanded rapid amplitude changes inside the filter core, yet the reduced supply voltage had collapsed the slew rate and shifted the op-amps’ bias points.
 With so little voltage swing available, the op-amps began saturating almost immediately, feeding a clipped or partially slewed version of the signal back into the loop.
 Each pass through the feedback path intensified this effect, creating a kind of pressure buildup, as if the feedback were swallowing the remaining headroom and forcing the circuit to operate inside a tiny, shrinking space.
 Sonically, the result was a kind of crushed, grainy texture that reminded me of early 8-bit game consoles.

 That experience made it even clearer how dramatically voltage starvation reshapes circuit behavior.
 Reducing the supply voltage affects several electrical parameters at once.
 Headroom collapses, so the circuit distorts earlier and more unpredictably.
 Op-amp bias points shift, leading to asymmetric, broken-sounding clipping.
 Current availability drops, affecting internal compensation currents and reducing effective slew rate, which makes transients smear or fold in unusual ways.
 Dynamic range shrinks, revealing gritty, touch-sensitive textures, and temperature or input level can influence the behavior far more than they normally would.
 The sound takes on a raw, unstable, glitchy personality.